The Golf View Hotel appoints new GM

 You can find out more about the history of golf in the Highland of Scotland here.

 Royal Dornoch Golf Club was formed in 1877 and its Championship Course, whose fairways and famous greens have been shaped by golf architects Old Tom Morris, JH Taylor and Donald Ross, has gone on to become one of the best golf courses in the world.
 This pure, natural, seaside links course is ranked No. 16 in Golf Magazine’s Top 100 Golf Courses in the World.

 It is often said that Royal Dornoch is the best links course in the United Kingdom not to have hosted The Open Championship.
 This omission is thought to be because of the perceived lack of infrastructure available to handle the hundreds of thousands of spectators who flock to the event.
 This perceived shortcoming is actually the town’s best quality and what makes Dornoch one of the great golf escapes of the world.
-It boasts a tranquility and atmosphere unique among Scottish links golf courses…and better still the Royal Golf Hotel and recently renovated Links House are both situated overlooking the first tee.
+It boasts a tranquility and atmosphere unique among Scottish links golf courses…and better still the Royal Golf Hotel.

 Castle Stuart Golf Links has been a worthy addition to the Highland golf scene since opening for play in 2009.
 Designed by Mark Parsinen and Gilbert Hanse on a jaw-dropping site overlooking the Moray Firth, this modern take on a classic links course was rightly hailed as one of the world’s best new golf courses when it opened and was soon talked of as a future Open Championship venue.